0xh3xa/algorithms/README.md

 - Implementation in java there are `Comparable` and `Comparator` interfaces we will them any of them in the implementation of the sort algorithms to allow sort any generic data types
-- There are three return values: 1, 0, -1 and throw Exception if incompatable types or null
+- There are three return values: 1, 0, -1 and throw Exception if incompatible types or null
 	+ V less than W (return -1)
 	+ V equal to W (return 0)
 	+ V greater than W (return 1)

 - Total order
-	1. `Antisymmetry`: if v<=w and w<=v, then v=w
+	1. `Antisymmetric`: if v<=w and w<=v, then v=w
 	2. `Transitivity`: if v<=w and w<=x, then v<=x
 	3. `Totality`: either v<=w or w<=v or both